St Mark’s Hospital Foundation’s Surgical Robotics Programme

 Surgery has improved the survival rate from bowel cancer from 2% without surgery to more than 50% with surgery, yet it is still the second highest cancer killer.
 To increase the survival rate we must improve surgery and robotic surgery is the next big breakthrough.

 Robotic surgery improves the long term quality of life of survivors because it is minimally invasive, causing less blood and tissue loss, and less scarring.

 THE CORE OBJECTIVES OF OUR SURGICAL ROBOTICS PROGRAMME

 St Mark’s Hospital aims to provide robotic surgery for bowel cancer initially and investigate its application to surgery for Inflammatory Bowel Disease in the medium term.

-St Mark’s aims to demonstrate robotic surgery improves the survival rate and long-term health compared to open and laparascopic surgery.
+Through rigorous research, St Mark’s will test the hypothesis that robotic surgery for bowel cancer improves the survival rate and long term health outcomes of patients compared to open and keyhole surgery.

 EVERY DONATION MATTERS